-"By what age should one start their period?
+"By what age should one start their period?"

 My daughter is 15 and she still hasn't had her first period, to my knowledge.
 I really don't want to be overbearing, but this seems pretty abnormal .
 I got my first period at a much younger age.
 What kind of problems could cause this sort of delay ?

 Let me explain.
 During sexual development, genetics, age, and a girl's body mass index integrate to determine when a menstrual cycle begins.
 The last factor is the most important with girls that are only a year late starting their periods.
 If you daughter is an active athlete, exercises regularly, or is exceptionally skinny, then her body may not think its ready to start her cycle.
 This is because the body needs a certain amount of fat stores to insure that it could support a child if a women were to become pregnant.
 For this reason, some gymnasts and cross country runners do not have their first period till age 17.
 However, there are other causes of menstrual delay.
 The only way to differentiate the different types of delay is for a physician to perform a detailed physical exam and certain blood tests.
 I would bring her to see either her pediatrician or family doctor.
 He or she will know what the next best step is.
 Good luck.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.